 In 2020, the City updated its parking requirements to eliminate parking minimums, effectively removing the requirement for providing parking (with the exception of accessible parking, previously described).
 Additionally, existing parking spaces established prior to updating the parking requirements may be reduced or eliminated entirely, per Section 9-4.403(a)(1).
 This includes parking spaces that were required as a condition of approval for discretionary projects, which can be reduced or eliminated with an approved minor CUP.
 The Municipal Code retains allowable maximum parking requirements, limiting the maximum number of parking spaces a project can provide to 10 percent more than the estimated parking demand (included as Table 4-8).
-Estimated parking demand is determined by use type, number of units, and number of bedrooms.
+Estimated parking demand is determined by use type.
 Projects that propose parking spaces exceeding the maximum allowable require an approved CUP and must demonstrate that (1) the additional parking is required to meet the anticipated demand of the proposed use, and (2) the additional parking will not result in an overdependence on automobiles and/or adversely impact transit, bicycle, or pedestrian access to the site or other adjacent uses.
-The City further minimizes the requirements for parking within specific districts of the city to reduce reliance on vehicles: the maximum parking allowances are reduced 50 percent for projects proposed in the city's Transit Hub Overlay Zone and local-serving uses with a gross floor area of 5,000 square feet or less are exempt from off-street parking and loading provisions.
+The City further minimizes the requirements for parking within specific districts of the city to reduce reliance on vehicles: the maximum parking allowances are reduced 50 percent for projects proposed in the city's Transit Hub Overlay Zone and local-serving uses with a gross floor area of 5,000 square feet or less are exempt from offstreet parking and loading provisions.

-Discretionary projects that provide less parking spaces than the estimated parking demand may be conditioned by the hearing authority to include measures that reduce parking demand, such as promoting use of public transit, bicycling, and walking, and/or allowing modified working hours or telecommuting.
+Discretionary projects may be conditioned by the hearing authority to include measures that reduce parking demand, such as promoting use of public transit, bicycling, and walking, and/or allowing modified working hours or telecommuting.
 The City does not have the ability to impose conditions on ministerial projects.